qiboteam/qibocal/doc/source/protocols/chevron.rst

 where :math:`\Delta=\omega_1 - \omega_2`,  and :math:`g` is the coupling constant for the two qubits.

 The pulse sequence used to calibrate the CZ gate is the same as the one for the iSWAP gate, with the addition of an initial :math:`\pi` pulse applied to the qubit with the lower frequency so that both qubits are initially prepared in the :math:`\ket{1}`.
+With this sequence the CZ gate is implemented leveraging the avoided crossing between the states :math:`\ket{11}` and :math:`\ket{20}`.

 Parameters
 ^^^^^^^^^^